 What are some of the patterns that can help you to become a more profitable trader?
 Check this list out and try it on your own.
 But first, a little introduction to what these chart patterns are is in order.

-Chart patterns are certain well-known configurations of price actions that occur within a defined period.
+Chart patterns, also called stock patterns, are certain well-known configurations of price actions that occur within a defined period.
 The observation period can vary from intraday frames to a month or more.
 Chart patterns are also called price patterns and these play a crucial role in technical analysis.

-Experts usually identify three main types of chart patterns which can be used in analysis when trading.
+Experts usually identify three main types of stock patterns that can be used in analysis when trading.
 These include traditional chart patterns, candlestick patterns, and harmonic patterns.

 Chart patterns play a critical role in predicting future and current trends to some degree of accuracy.